clairetsoi1129/react-ecommerce-myfashion/README.md

 ## Introduction
-It is a FULLSTACK React Ecommerce App that is fully Responsive with Stripe Payment.
-It used Sanity as the Content Mangement System to store the product data.
+It is a FULLSTACK React Ecommerce App that is fully Responsive with Stripe for Payment, Sanity as the Content Mangement System to manage the product data.

+It contains several features.
+In the home page, it has a Carousel to show different banners.
+In the item details page, the main image has magnified view when user mouse over on it.
+And user can also select the small images under main image to show it in the main image box.
+User can add the item to the shopping cart and go to checkout.
+The checkout contains of 2 steps forms to gather user contact info.
+And then it will redirect to Stripe to collect the payment.
+If payment success, it will redirect back to the success page to show the confirmation.

 Demo site:  https://myfashion-frontend.onrender.com/